Montreal Food Tour: Restaurants, Markets and Typical Food

 Gain insights on the Montreal Food Tour

-The mix of people we meet along the way is just as colorful.
-After our Montreal food tour with Ruby, we set off on our own through the city's residential districts.
+The mix of people we encounter along the way is just as diverse.
+After our Montreal food tour with Ruby, we set off on our own through the city's residential neighborhoods.
 We sit down in one of the bistros.
-On our walk, we just started walking without paying attention to the map, street names or our bearings.
+On our walk, we simply set off without paying attention to a map, street names, or our sense of direction.
 So we ask our waiter for directions.
-How long will it take to get to the city center on foot?
-At first he looks at us a little confused.
-Then he says: "I can't say exactly.
-I usually cycle."
+How long will it take to walk downtown?
+At first, he looks at us, a little puzzled.
+Then he says, "I can't say exactly.
+I usually go by bike."
 But he points us in the right direction.
 After a short while, he returns and tells us that it will take us about an hour.

 Book Montreal Walking Tours here